 This program prepares students for licensing in Minnesota to teach kindergarten through sixth grades in all general academic subjects.
 Students choose a math, science, social studies, communications or world language track as a co-major requirement for middle school certification.

-Bachelor of Arts in Middle and Secondary Education
+Bachelor of Arts in Education (Middle and Secondary Subjects)

 Programs are offered for certification to teach health, math or social studies for grades 5-12 or advanced academics in chemistry, science or physics in ninth to 12th grade.
 The programs include coursework in core secondary education teaching theory and practices, as well as specific courses in the chosen subject and grade level certification.